Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 We take the exact class name and attach `()` to the right of it, as if invoking it like a function.

-This tells Python to start a series of processes, such as running the `__init__` method.
-The expression turns into a new instance.
+This tells Python to start the sequence of steps it must perform to create a new instance.
+This includes running the `__init__` method of the class referred to in the expression.
+The expression evaluates to a reference to the new instance.

 We can create multiple, different instances with the same syntax.
 The code below will make three different instances: